konn/ad-delcont-primop/README.md

 ## TODOs

 - Explore more fine-grained use of delcont
+  + Can we use separate `PromptTag` to backpropagate intermediate values without refs?
 - Avoids (indirect) references at any costs!
 - ~~Remove `Ref`s from constants~~
   + This increases both runtime and allocation by twice (see [the benchmark log][const-ref-log])